PhRn18/PhRn18/README.md

 ### Hello!!
 I'm Paulo Neves.
 ### Paulo Neves is a Fullstack developer and Computer Engineering student.
 Studying Computer Engineering at Unilins-SP and Fullstack Developer with experience in web and mobile development, using Java, SQL (PostgreSQL), Kotlin, Spring-Boot, Micronaut, Docker, Javascript, Typescript, Node, SCSS and React as main technologies.
-I also have experience with agile methodologies ( Scrum ), unit tests ( JUnit and Mockito ), Gitlab CI/CD and Cloud ( Terraform, AWS EC2 and AWS Lambda )
+I also have experience with agile methodologies ( Scrum ), unit tests ( JUnit and Mockito ), Gitlab CI/CD and Cloud ( Terraform e AWS )

 <div>